 This Baby mic is a performance, unique product with a beautiful price tag.
 It has clarity, classic, crisp sound, and a large-diaphragm condenser microphone.

 The Bottle’s design is based on the company’s flagship, the substantial Bottle.
-This large-format valve microphone with interchangeable capsules costs approximately ten times more than its junior stablemate.
+This big valve microphone with swappable capsules costs about ten times as much as its little brother.
 The Baby Bottle’s unique look extends to its vintage packaging and shock mount.

-The new mic measures 222mm in length and 45mm in width, while the Bottle part that houses the amplifier electronics is approximately 135mm.
+The new mic is 222mm long and 45mm wide, while the amplifier electronics bottle is 135mm.

 A plate attached to the rear indicates the model type and the place of manufacture.
-However, I could not find a serial number on the mic’s exterior, which might be a problem for your insurance company.
+However, I need help finding a serial number on the mic’s exterior, which might be a problem for your insurance company.

-The capsule, hand-built, houses the microphone behind a spherical dual mesh metal grille.
+The hand-built capsule houses the microphone behind a spherical dual mesh metal grille.
 Bottle mic contains a one-inch diaphragm made of mylar film and sputtered in a mixture of gold and aluminum.

 The capsule is held above the mic’s Bottle by a thin stalk.
 This minimizes reflections and allows the capsule to be used where larger mics cannot.

-The bracket for the simple stand bracket (5/8 inch) is attached to the base of your mic around the XLR connector.
+The simple stand bracket (5/8 inch) bracket is attached to the base of your mic around the XLR connector.

 Unfortunately, it was not equipped with a thread adaptor that would fit the 3/8-inch European mic stands.
 As an option, an elastic suspension cradle can be purchased.
 However, it clamps around the mic body and not the threaded base.